AndrewSRea/My_Learning_Port/Bootstrap/README.md

 * [jsDelivr](https://www.jsdelivr.com/) - When you only need to include Bootstrap's compiled CSS or JS, you can use jsDelivr.

 I am familiar with this technology, as it is pretty the same as adding a CSS stylesheet link and a JavaScript ```<script>``` link into the ```<head>``` of an HTML document.
-In fact, I will be incorporating a [starter template](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/starter-template.html) provided by [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/#starter-template) throughout all of the folders inside this Bootstrap folder.
+In fact, I will be incorporating a [starter template](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/starter-template.html) provided by [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/#starter-template) throughout all of the files inside this Bootstrap folder.
 This starter template provides the necessary Bootstrap CSS and the Bootstrap JavaScript and Popper.js needed to be able to incorporate all the Bootstrap components into an HTML document.

+## Side note

+As [Sass](https://sass-lang.com/) was mentioned above, if Sass is a necessary component of Bootstrap, I may have to create a separate folder containing instructions and code examples for Sass.
+I will add this folder after this Bootstrap folder if I deem it necessary.